rmorshea/pybooster/docs/src/concepts.md

 square brackets to annotate the exact concrete type that the provider will supply before activating its [scope](#scoping-providers).
-So, in the case you have a provider that loads json data from a file you could annotate its return type as `Any` but narrow the type to `ConfigDict` before calling entering its scope.
+So, in the case you have a provider that loads json data from a file you could annotate its return type as `Any` but narrow the type to `ConfigDict` before entering its scope.

 ```python
 import json